joeylockie/lockiemedia/AI_PROJECT_LOG.md

     * Implement A/B Testing stats display section.
     * Add more sophisticated filtering/pagination for Error Logs.
     * Improve the "Details" view for individual error logs beyond a simple `alert()`.
-* **Todo App (Main Application):**
+* **LockieMedia Service (Main Application):**
-    * Complete and refine planned features like Calendar View, Pomodoro Timer, Sub-tasks, Task Dependencies, Reminders, File Attachments, etc. (as per `features.json` and README).
+    * Complete and refine foundational features like Calendar View, Pomodoro Timer, Sub-tasks, Task Dependencies, Reminders, File Attachments, etc. (as per `features.json` and README).
 This involves changing their flags to `true` in `features.json` and testing/refining their implementation.
+    * **Expand Scope:** Plan and implement new modules appropriate for a Personal and Business Management Service.
+This could include areas like:
+        * Basic CRM (contact management).
+        * Enhanced Notes/Document Management.
+        * Simple Finance Tracking (income/expense logging).
+        * Goal Setting and Tracking.
+        * Habit Tracking.
     * Address any UI/UX improvements.

 ## 8. Important Notes / Decisions Made:

+* **Project Rebranding:** The project is now known as the "LockieMedia Personal and Business Management Service" to reflect a broader scope beyond a simple todo list.
 * Admin role is defined in Firestore at `users/{uid}/appData/userSpecificData` within a `profile` map, as `profile: { role: "admin" }`.
 * Feature flags are intended to be read-only in the current iteration of the admin panel (manual changes to Firestore `app_config/feature_flags` or `features.json` still needed for modification by admin, unless `setFeatureFlag` in `featureFlagService.js` is enhanced for admin writes to Firestore, which it now does).
 * Error logs are stored in the `app_errors` Firestore collection.
 * The project uses the Firebase JavaScript SDK (Compat version - v8 style syntax).
-* The Admin Panel is a separate HTML page (`admin.html`) but shares Firebase configuration and some services (logging, feature flags) with the main Todo app.
+* The Admin Panel is a separate HTML page (`admin.html`) but shares Firebase configuration and some services (logging, feature flags) with the main Service.
 * `loggingService.js` has been enhanced to send more detailed logs to Firestore for `ERROR` and `CRITICAL` levels.
 * A "Send Test Error" button was added to `admin.html` and corresponding logic to `admin_main.js` to test the error logging pipeline.
 * Corrected Firestore security rule for `app_errors` to allow admins to read based on the correct path: `get(/databases/$(database)/documents/users/$(request.auth.uid)/appData/userSpecificData).data.profile.role == 'admin'`.